-STANDARD PRESENT POSITION OPTIONS FOR IMPROVEMENT training to newly recruited staff and continuing staff on an 'as needed' basis.
+STANDARD PRESENT POSITION OPTIONS FOR IMPROVEMENT syllabus should cover all areas recommended by International Federation of Accountants' educational standards.
+(IES) Staff College (NASC) and Revenue Training Center (RTC), which have specialized and qualified trainers, training materials, and curricula.
+Training is carried out for periods of 5 weeks to 3 months.
+OAG has its own training directorate to provide training to newly recruited staff and continuing staff on an 'as needed' basis.
 Training materials, curricula, and skilled tutors are not up to the desired standard.
 In the case of training in specialized areas and computer technology, training is outsourced to other professional trainers and institutions.
 The syllabi of the NASC and RTC do not cover all areas recommended by the IES.
 The OAG syllabus to some extent covers the IES-recommended syllabus.
+NASC should cover all IES-recommended areas of training.
+The period of orientation training should be increased to at least 10 weeks for newly recruited staff.
 30. There should be adequate professional criteria for recruitment and promotion of auditors.
-(INTOSAI Lima Declaration Section 14 and INTOSAI Auditing Standards 2.1.4) Minimum education qualification for recruiting officer level is graduate degree in commerce or management and education level 10+2 for nonofficer.
+(INTOSAI Lima Declaration Section 14 and INTOSAI Auditing Standards 2.1.4) Minimum education qualification for recruiting officer level is graduate degree in commerce or management and education level 10+2 for non-officer.
 The criteria do not require specialization in accounting or auditing.
 The OAG Employees Regulations provide criteria for promotion, such as seniority, education, training, etc. Staffs are also provided with some scholarships to study chartered accountancy.
 At present there are 5 professional qualified auditors in the OAG.
 Recruitment of all level should require a degree specializing either in accounting or auditing.
 Emphasis should be to move toward providing more professional training and encouraging staff to acquire professional memberships, diplomas, or degrees.
-1 Training 31.
-1. The SAI should operate a continuing professional development program for its professional personnel.
+Training 31.
+The SAI should operate a continuing professional development program for its professional personnel.
 (INTOSAI Lima Declaration Section 14 and INTOSAI Auditing Standards 2.1.5-2.1.12) The Human Resources Development Plan developed in 2005 requires 18 hours minimum of continuing education annually and of 54 hours minimum of continuing education over a rolling 3-years period.
 The plan is in process of implementation.
 Training facilities are modernized for this purpose.
 The Human Resources Development Plan is to be strictly implemented.
 The OAG should work with other SAIs or professional institutions to make arrangements to provide a continuing education program for audit staff.
-4 Audit Competence 32.
-2. The SAI should equip itself with the full range of up-to-date audit methodologies, including systems-based techniques, analytical review methods, statistical sampling, and audit of automated information systems.
-(INTOSAI Auditing Standards 2.2.37) Audit guidelines have been developed.
-A separate directorate is working within the OAG for policy making, maintenance, and updating of the manuals, etc. However, the existing capacity of the OAG personnel to implement these manuals is not up to the desired level, and there is a need for more training and development in practical use of the manuals.
-Computer hardware and software are used for report writing purpose on a limited basis.
-Computer-assisted audit techniques and other audit-enhanced The OAG-developed Operating Guidelines contain the main standards of the audit methodologies but lack detailed procedures.
-The adoption of the NSA and ISA will help to provide the detail for the audit methodologies, including systems-based techniques, analytical review methods, statistical sampling, and audit of automated information systems.
-OAG staff should be trained to conduct all types of audit effectively.